 Havering Landlord Licensing

-Havering's new licensing schemes take effect on March 18, 2026.
-Landlords in designated wards must apply for a licence or face civil penalties of up to £30,000 per offence.
-Prepare your compliance documents now — EICR, gas safety, and fire risk assessment certificates are required with your application.
+Havering's licensing schemes are now in effect as of March 18, 2026.
+Enforcement is live.
+Landlords in designated wards must apply for a licence or face civil penalties of up to £40,000 per offence.
+Get your compliance documents in order now — EICR, gas safety, and fire risk assessment certificates are required with your application.

 Additional HMO Licensing